SoftwareAG/c8y-docs/content/edge/edge-introduction-bundle/iot-platform.md

 ### Cockpit

-The [Cockpit application](/users-guide/cockpit) provides you with options to manage and monitor  Internet of Things (IoT) assets and data from a business perspective.
+The [Cockpit web app](/users-guide/cockpit) provides you with options to manage and monitor  Internet of Things (IoT) assets and data from a business perspective.

 The following functionalities are available in {{< product-c8y-iot >}} Edge and described in detail in these sections: